Valentine Avoh

 Valentine Avoh is a Belgian fashion designer of Ivorian descent.
 She is a wedding dress designer, writer, journalist and photographer.
 She started her own label in 2015 after working for fashion designers Alexander McQueen, Samantha Shaw, Alexis Mabille, Sam Andrès Milano, Spanish wedding dress label Pronovias and designer Marc Philippe Coudeyre.
 Following the social movement Black Lives Matter in the United States, Valentine Avoh has been published in The Coveteur and The New York Times as a young and talented European Black female bridal designer and on Brides (magazine) as one of the "20 Black Wedding Dress Designers to Know" in 2021.

-Early life and education

-Valentine Avoh grew up in Brussels in Belgium in the towns of Tervueren and Wezembeek-Oppem in the Flemish part of Belgium with her mother an accountant and her stepfather an economist.
-Early on, she was a creative child, she always loved fashion and sketch.
-She studied high school at the Institut Don Bosco in the town of Woluwe-Saint-Pierre and attended a boarding school where she initiated a project of a fashion magazines section in her school library.
-She then trained in business and communication at the Haute Ecole ICHEC before starting a more creative career.

-Valentine Avoh studied fashion design and pattern cutting at London College of Fashion where she graduated in 2006.